olinpin/NvimConfig/README.md

 - [ ] Choose a theme
 - [ ] Change the color of the autocomplete
 - [x] Make comments work
+- [ ] Delete tab when navigating out if it's not saved in harpoon
+- [x] Add git to signcolumn